Wave Propagation in Underwater Acoustic Waveguides with Rough Boundaries: Mode Coupling in Random Waveguides

 where $\widehat{a}_1(\omega,u)$ is the unique solution of the differential equation

-\end{prop} As a result, thanks to Proposition \ref{propcme} and \cite[Theorem 3.1]{biling}, we can focus our attention in what follows on the process $\widehat{a}_1(\omega,u)$ unique solution of \eqref{approxcme}, which is studied in detail in Section \ref{coupledprocP2}.
-This proposition implies that the information transmitted to the propagating and radiating modes on the evanescent part of the source is lost during the propagation over large distances.
+\end{prop} As a result, thanks to Proposition \ref{propcme} and \cite[Theorem 3.1]{biling}, we can focus our attention in what follows on the process $\widehat{a}_1(\omega,u)$, which is studied in detail in Section \ref{coupledprocP2}.
+Moreover, this proposition implies that the information transmitted to the propagating and radiating modes about the evanescent part of the source ($\textbf{R}^{a,L_S}_{\e,\xi}$ and $\tilde{\textbf{R}}^{a,L_S}_{\e,\xi}$) is lost during the propagation over large distances.